ibexa/documentation-developer/docs/tutorials/beginner_tutorial/4_display_single_content_item.md

 ### Check the Ride full view

-Because you do not have a list of Rides on the front page yet, you cannot simply click a Ride to preview it.
+Because you don't have a list of Rides on the front page yet, you cannot simply click a Ride to preview it.
 But you still can see how the template works in two ways:

 #### Preview in the back office